CortexIntelligentAutomation/docs/content/en/docs/2025.9/FAQs/change-logging-levels/change-flow-logging.md

 1. Execute the script, entering the Basic Auth User's password when prompted.
 1. Confirm success response:

-    If the call was successful, the following response should be received
+    If the call was successful, there should be no errors and the following response should be received

     ``` powershell
     LogLevel was successfully configured.